dan-iliescu/huffman/README.md

-App implementing algorithm of Huffman Coding with some visualisations.
+App implementing the Huffman Coding algorithm with some visualisations.

 For live demo visit: https://huffman-coding-dizlu.netlify.com/